 BR1: Reconcile UIG to the same months that the energy originated from.

+BR2: This change is to the UIG reconciliation period and will not result in changes to meter point reconciliation calculations and associated processes.

+Clarification points/for the avoidance of doubt:]

 BR1 Note 1: The solution would not expect invoicing to be at Meter Point Level and the current invoicing format would be simply extended to cover the additional months.